Mental Health Facilities Boone County, MO

 Great Circle

-Great Circle is a mental health treatment center in Boone County, MO, located at 409 Vandiver Drive West , Building 6 Suite 102-a, 65202 zip code area.
-Great Circle provides outpatient treatment.
-Great Circle offers individual psychotherapy, dialectical behavior therapy and trauma therapy to children / adolescents, adults and young adults.
-Additional services at Great Circle consist of therapeutic foster care, case management and family psychoeducation.
+Great Circle is a mental health clinic in Boone County, Missouri, located at 409 Vandiver Drive West , Building 6 Suite 102-a, 65202 zip code.
+Great Circle offers outpatient treatment.
+Great Circle provides trauma therapy, dialectical behavior therapy and behavior modification to seniors 65 or older, children / adolescents and adults.
+Some other services provided by Great Circle include case management, therapeutic foster care and family psychoeducation.

 Missouri Psychiatric Center

-Missouri Psychiatric Center is a mental health clinic in Boone County, Missouri, located at 3 Hospital Drive, 65201 zip code.
-Missouri Psychiatric Center offers hospital inpatient treatment.
-Missouri Psychiatric Center provides behavior modification, group therapy and electroconvulsive therapy to children / adolescents, young adults and seniors 65 or older.
+Missouri Psychiatric Center is a mental health clinic in Boone County, MO, located at 3 Hospital Drive, 65201.
+Missouri Psychiatric Center provides hospital inpatient treatment.
+Missouri Psychiatric Center offers trauma therapy, behavior modification and activity therapy to children / adolescents, adults and young adults.
 Missouri Psychiatric Center also supports children/adolescents with serious emotional disturbance and people with serious mental illness.
-Some other services provided by Missouri Psychiatric Center include family psychoeducation, suicide prevention services and case management.
+Additional services offered at Missouri Psychiatric Center include suicide prevention services, family psychoeducation and case management.

 Burrell Central Region Stephens Lake Adult Clinic

 Burrell Central Region Stephens Lake Adult Clinic is a mental health treatment clinic in Boone County, Missouri, located at 1805 East Walnut Street, 65201 zip code.
 Burrell Central Region Stephens Lake Adult Clinic provides outpatient treatment and telemedicine/telehealth.
-Burrell Central Region Stephens Lake Adult Clinic provides trauma therapy, psychotropic medication and individual psychotherapy to adults, seniors 65 or older and young adults.
-Burrell Central Region Stephens Lake Adult Clinic also supports people with serious mental illness, people with PTSD and clients referred from the court/judicial system.
-Additional services provided by Burrell Central Region Stephens Lake Adult Clinic consist of case management, family psychoeducation and diet and exercise counseling.
+Burrell Central Region Stephens Lake Adult Clinic provides trauma therapy, psychotropic medication and couples/family therapy to adults, young adults and seniors 65 or older.
+Burrell Central Region Stephens Lake Adult Clinic also supports people with serious mental illness, people with PTSD and seniors or older adults.
+Additional services provided by Burrell Central Region Stephens Lake Adult Clinic consist of family psychoeducation, mentoring/peer support/consumer-run services and court-ordered outpatient treatment.

 Frequently Asked Questions About Mental Health Treatment in Boone County, MO